7RU7H/CTFs/HackTheBox/Retired-Machines/Attended/Attended-Helped-Through.md

 Beyond Root:
 - Patch the machine to prevent a buffer overflow

+[XCT is a ](https://www.youtube.com/watch?v=uAvvrBO7zlk) - We will solve Attended, a 50-point machine on HackTheBox.
+For user, we will be sending some emails back and forth and then append a payload that exploits a Vim RCE, followed by adding a malicious ssh config.
+For root, we will exploit a custom OpenBSD binary that is used as an AuthorizedKeysCommand for SSH.
+[XCT](https://app.hackthebox.com/users/13569) is currently ranked 1 on HTB with 14 user FBs, 28 system FBs - 248 solved machiens, 7 FB on challenges with 266 total solved, also end games and fortress completions.
+This guy is awesome.
+My hope is learn from maybe 10 boxes completed by XCT for the next 5 months or so.
+Along with Snowscan and few other I want to try be like the best as early as possible and be more than the average Ippsec viewer - Ippsec is still awesome, I want to suppass the average ASAP.

 ## Recon

 The time to live(ttl) indicates its OS.
 It is a decrementation from each hop back to original ping sender.
 Linux is < 64, Windows is < 128.
 The ttl is  < 255 meaning this a freeBSD box.